SECURE THE CLOUD

 - Mobile user management: Enforcing multi-factor authentication for mobile users gives you greater control over the data they can access and share.

-- Policy enforcement: Applying granular, least-privileged access policy rules across your organization for different users, groups and devices are key for many compliance regulations.
+- Policy enforcement: Applying granular, least-privileged access policy rules across your organization for different users, groups and devices is key for many compliance regulations.

 - Audit logs: Maintaining audit logs is crucial to prove your organization is compliant, and can also help identify shared data permissions.